jarlemag/Metabolic-network-analysis/readme.md

-This repository contains MATLAB and Python scripts for metabolic network analysis and  performing Flux Balance Analysis (FBA).
+This repository contains MATLAB and Python scripts for metabolic network analysis and  performing Flux Balance Analysis (FBA) along with example metabolic models and experimental flux data.

 The repository is hosted privately at BitBucket and mirrored publicly at GitHub.